WalterKung/dataset/README.md

-# dataset
+# Repository name: dataset

+## Descriptions:
+* This repository are for datasets derived from open data.
+The datasets will be used in other projects

+## Contents:
-derived dataset for projects
+1. Enron dataset preparation for text analysis